sarathsasidharan/hack-datagovernance/README.md

 In this model we envision a Central Data Governance Team which oversees the metadata and access on Individual subsidiaries.
 In this example we have a global team which has a central governance team which oversees 4 subsidiaries.

 For this case there are 4 branches for a company which are namely USA , Europe , Middle East and South Asia

+Although we have placed some products in there , the idea is to have a central catalog which acts as a bridge to transport metadata for other branches to access.
+The golden scenario which we forsee is that the tag based policies are in action.
+This would help to automatically control access for data sources at scale.